Earthscore: Three Comprehensive Categories of Knowledge

 Using the trikonic categories of firstness, secondness, and thirdness developed by American philosopher Charles Sanders Peirce, Earthscore splits knowledge into three modes of being: firstness (positive quality), secondness (fact), and thirdness (laws that will govern facts in the future), and defines these categories as "a theory of everything".

 Firstness is positive quality in the realm of spontaneity, freshness, possibility, and freedom.
 Earthscore defines firstness as being "as is", without regard for any other.
 Examples include: the taste of banana, warmth, redness, and feeling gloomy.

 Secondness is a two-sided consciousness of effort and resistance engendered by being up against brute facts.
 Earthscore defines secondness as the "facticity", or "thisness", of something, as it exists, here and now, without rhyme or reason.
-Examples include: pushing against an unlocked door and meeting silent, unseen resistance.
+Examples include: pushing against a locked door and meeting silent, unseen resistance.

 Thirdness mediates between secondness and firstness, between fact and possibility.
 Earthscore defines thirdness as the realm of habit and laws that will govern facts in the future, and posits that a knowledge of thirdness can allow predictions of how certain future events will turn out.
 It is an 'if...then' sort of knowledge.
 Thirdness consists in the reality that future facts of secondness will conform to general laws.